 Fontfroide Abbey in Narbonne, an incredibly well-preserved abbey that organises numerous events and produces its own wine

 Just 10 minutes from Narbonne, in the heart of a vast, wild and protected massif, visit Fontfroide Abbey, a treasure trove of the Middle Ages.
 Founded in the late 11th century, Fontfroide joined the Cistercian order in 1145 and became one of the most powerful abbeys in France.
-In the Middle Ages, up to 80 Cistercian monks lived here within the confines of the abbey.
-Only the lay brothers are allowed to leave, to work on the farms that support the monastery.
+In the Middle Ages, up to 80 Cistercian monks lived here within the enclosure, which did not allow them to leave the abbey grounds.
+Only the lay brothers are allowed to leave the monastery to work on the farms that support the monastery.
 Although they also have religious status and are bound by monastic vows, the lay brothers form a second community.
 They work for the monks in exchange for room and board, and live in another wing of the monastery.
 The abbey played a crucial role in the crusade against the Cathars, before suffering a long decline from the 14th century onwards.
 The monastic complex has been magnificently preserved, with its 12th-century cloister and chapter house, sumptuous abbey church with modern stained-glass windows, lay brothers' buildings and 17th- and 18th-century fittings that sometimes give it a château-like feel.
 Extensive terraced gardens surround the abbey.
 In 1908, Gustave and Madeleine Fayet bought Fontfroide and began restoration work.
 Artists, known as Fontfroidiens, took part in the artistic renaissance of Fontfroide, including Odilon Redon, Richard Burgsthal, Déodat de Séverac, Ricardo Viñes and Aristide Maillol.
 They created a kind of "Villa Médicis" here, embellished with decorative elements.
 Abandoning its status as a monastic site to become a true place of artistic expression, Fontfroide Abbey is imprinted with rich testimonies to these residences, including Richard Burgsthal's stained glass windows in the abbey church and Odilon Redon's paintings Le Jour, la Nuit et le Silence, recently classified as Historic Monuments, in Gustave Fayet's former library.

 Today, the descendants of Gustave and Madeleine Fayet continue to maintain the monastic complex.
 Over 100,000 visitors discover the abbey every year.
 As you explore the various rooms, bathed in sunlight, adorned with works of art and filled with the whispers and laughter of curious families, it's hard to imagine the Cistercian austerity that reigned here when the monks still occupied the premises.
 The abbey was immersed in total silence, interrupted only by the reading of holy texts.
 During a guided or self-guided tour, visitors can immerse themselves in the world of Fontfroide and explore every nook and cranny, soaking up the abbey's atmosphere and gaining an insight into the daily life of the Cistercian monks.
 Here are a few architectural highlights not to be missed: